bhuvana0001lr-ship-it/Medicine-Reminder-System/README.md

-Medicine Reminder System
+Medicine Reminder System:
 This project is an Arduino-based medicine reminder system that alerts users to take medicine at scheduled times.

-Components Used
+Components Used:
 - Arduino UNO
 - DS1307 RTC Module
 - 16x2 LCD Display